WEC-Sim/WEC-Sim/docs/user/code_structure.rst

 """"""""""""""""""""

 The Mooring Class is tied to the Moorings library.
-Two types of blocks may be used\: a 'Mooring Matrix' or a 'MoorDyn' system.
+Three types of blocks may be used\: a 'Mooring Matrix', a 'MoorDyn' system, or a 'Mooring Lookup Table'.
 The ``MooringMatrix`` block applies linear damping and stiffness based on the motion of the follower relative to the base.
 Damping and stiffness can be specified between all DOFs in a 6x6 matrix.
+The ``MooringLookupTable`` block searches a user-supplied 6DOF force lookup table.
+The lookup table should contain six parameters: the resultant mooring force in each degree of freedom.
+Each force is indexed by position in all six degrees of freedom.
+The mooring force is interpolated between indexed positions based on the instantaneous position of the mooring system.
 The ``MoorDyn`` block uses the compiled MoorDyn executables and a MoorDyn input file to simulate a realistic mooring system.
 There can only be one MoorDyn block per Simulink model.
-There are no restrictions on the number of MooringMatrix blocks.
+There are no restrictions on the number of MooringMatrix or MooringLookupTable blocks.

 .. figure:: /_static/images/WEC-Sim_Lib_mooring.PNG
    :width: 400 pt